 The Student Bar Association (SBA) is made up of the entire Law School student body because each student is automatically a member.
 The SBA and its members shape the academic, cultural, philosophical, recreational, and social aspects of life at Richmond Law.
 Each year the SBA elects an Executive Board, which consists of a President, Vice-President, Treasurer, Secretary and Student Representatives from each class.
 The SBA Executive Board represents the student body to the administration, recognizes student groups, hosts students activities, seeks to connect the broader Richmond community, and manages budgeting for the student body.
 The SBA hosts several annual student events including the Law School Halloween Party, Barrister's Ball, and the graduating Class Gift Campaign.
-Please visit our blog to keep up-to-date with news and events happening at the law school.

 President: Clay Jones

 The Student Intellectual Property Law Association (SIPLA) promotes the progress of intellectual property law.
 Each semester SIPLA invites lawyers in the community to campus to speak about their work in intellectual property.
 SIPLA also works with Intellectual Property Institute at Richmond Law and the Greater Richmond Intellectual Property Law Association (GRIPLA) to raise awareness of IP law among the student community.